 Tag Archives: natural antibiotic

-As the chill wet of winter settles in and the incidence of coughs and colds grows it’s time to get serious about natural alternatives to prescription antibiotics.
-One natural remedy that has been around for thousands of years to fight winter viruses is the garlic.
+As the chill wet of winter settles in and the incidence of coughs and colds grows.
+So it’s now time to get serious about natural alternatives to prescription antibiotics.
+One powerful natural remedy that has been around for thousands of years to fight winter viruses is the garlic.

 The humble garlic has enjoyed a long and illustrious reputation as a heal-all, and rightly so.
 Garlic has been used for healing since the time of the ancient Egyptians.
-Now science has confirmed that garlic deserves its status and is indeed the medicinal giant it was always held to be.
+Now science has confirmed that this humble bulb deserves its status and is indeed the medicinal giant it was always held to be.

 Garlic was used by both the ancient Greeks and Egyptians to treat a range of health problems.
 From Egypt it spread through Pakistan and India into China.
 In many different cultures garlic was used to treat very similar ailments, including respiratory, digestive, fevers and rheumatism.
 In ancient Greece Hippocrates, the father of medicine, used garlic in the treatment of many diseases.